Leading shrimp genetics

 Genetics drive industry improvement

 To maximize genetic gain with minimal inbreeding, selection is conducted both among and within families.
+Using cutting edge genomic technology.
 Kona Bay broodstock is selected for a balance of traits to assure excellent performance under a variety of conditions at the hatchery and farm.

 Continuous improvement on growth rate

 The average daily gain (ADG) of Kona Bay stocks ranges from 0.3 to 0.4 g, depending on temperature, stocking density, water quality, feeds, and other factors.
-The growth rate is improving at a rate of approximately 10% per generation.
+The growth rate is improving at a rate of approximately 10% per generation, under proper management and conditions.

 High reproductive performance

 Kona Bay families are selected for high reproductive performance.
-Performance varies with the use of live polychaete worms (not recommended if harvested from disease-affected areas).
-With live worms in the diet, females produce 400,000 nauplii/spawn with 20% spawning/night.
-Without live worms, females produce 250,000 nauplii/spawn with 15% spawning/night.
+Performance varies with the use of live polychaete worms (not recommended at all if harvested from disease-affected areas).
+With live worms in the diet, females can produce 400,000 nauplii/spawn with 18-20% spawning/night.
+We may expect the hatchery production to drop to 250,000 nauplii/spawn with 15% spawning/night if female broodstock are fed with other diets without inclusion of live worms.

-Kona Bay families are routinely exposed to standardized laboratory challenge trials to select for resistance to TSV, WSSV, and EMS.
+Kona Bay families are routinely exposed to standardized laboratory challenge trials to select for resistance to WSSV and EMS (EHP currently under consideration).

 Advancing with Genomic Selection

 In our breeding program, we use Genomic Selection to boost genetic progress with more accuracy.
-Single Nucleotide Polymorphism (SNP) or gene markers are used both for pedigree and trait identification.
-With the expertise of Hendrix Genetics with Genomic Selection in other (aquatic) species, the application in Kona Bay's breeding program will accelerate genetic progress in general and for certain specific traits with lower heritability.
+Thousands of Single Nucleotide Polymorphism (SNP) or gene markers are used for pedigree reconstruction and trait identification and selection.
+With the expertise of Hendrix Genetics in the use of Genomic Selection for other (aquatic) species, its application in Kona Bay's breeding program is accelerating the genetic progress in general and for certain specific traits with lower heritability.
+We have put specific emphasis on using genomic selection for disease resistance and robustness traits, which allows maximum generational improvement while keeping the breeding nucleus and commercial animals free from exposure to diseases.

 shrimp in bw